 Ruth concertizes regularly and has 57 sung concerts in venues across the nation.
 She has directed many shows including La Cenerentola at the University of Utah.
 Ruth has worked with world famous teachers, directors, coaches and conductors and she is happy to share her experience with other young singers.

 Dr. Ellis founded the Ruth Ellis Vocal Academy in 2000.
 She teaches there and as a guest presenter in other studios, schools and universities including the Dolora Zajick Institute for Young Dramatic Voices, Utah Valley University, Brigham Young University and Valdosta State University.
-She currently teaches at Snow College.
+She currently teaches in both the classical and contemporary voice departments at Brigham Young University.